 Realism is a critical component of the planting process.
 Knowing your limitations can greatly increase your project’s likelihood of success.
 Determine early what you are able to devote to your planting in terms of time, energy and money.
 A realistic appraisal may lead you to an incremental approach, planting in stages over several seasons.
 We can give you better advice and recommendations if you know your project budget when you call.

 Choose native species that are appropriate to the sun exposure, soil type and moisture level of your site.
 We have pre-designed seed mixes for many different habitat conditions and several Midwest regions.
 We can help you choose the correct mix for your site conditions.
 We also can help design a special custom mix.
 There is no extra fee for designing custom mixes that are valued over $200.
-We do charge a small fee for designing and assembling very small mixes under $200.
+We do charge $50 for designing and assembling very small mixes under $200.

 Eliminating competition and correct seedbed preparation are early steps that are essential to the success of your native planting.
 Consider devoting an entire growing season (or two) to addressing your site’s weed problems before planting.
 It may try your patience, but it can greatly accelerate the long-term establishment of your native species.